aramesh7/Mutliple-Sequence-Alignment/README.md

     - `-gen-seq-list`, `--gen-seq-list` : allows you to create a FASTA formatted .txt file of the segments of sequences you are aligning.
 This is useful when cross-testing the program with other programs like CLUSTAL or MUSCLE.
+    - `-show-tree`, `--show-guide-tree`: will display a plot of the guide tree used to make the multiple alignment and save it in .png format under argument `--save-guide-tree`.